ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ## How to Create a Timeline in PowerPoint

-PowerPoint provides SmartArt graphics that make timeline creation straightforward.
-This feature is available in both PowerPoint desktop and PowerPoint Online.
+[PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) provides [SmartArt](https://support.microsoft.com/en-us/office/create-a-smartart-graphic-from-scratch-fac94c93-500b-4a0a-97af-124040594842) graphics that make timeline creation straightforward.
+This feature is available in both PowerPoint desktop and [PowerPoint Online](https://www.microsoft365.com/launch/powerpoint).

 ### Step 1: Insert SmartArt

 1. In your PowerPoint presentation, follow these steps:
-   1. Click the Insert tab
+   1. Click the Insert tab.
-   2. Click SmartArt
+   2. Click SmartArt.
    3. Select "Process" from the left panel.
 You'll see various process diagrams, including timeline options.
    4. Select the timeline style you prefer.
-For this guide, we'll use **Basic Process**.
+For this guide, we'll use "Basic Process".

 ![PowerPoint SmartArt insert process](/img/comparisons/how-to-create-timeline/powerpoint-smartart-insert-process.png)